Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-The paradigm we propose in Section~\ref{sec:paradigm_overview} consists of two parts: ranking and tuning pre-trained models.
-So far we have introduced all the technical details in ranking pre-trained models, including a transferability metric named LogME in Section~\ref{sec:logme} and its theoretical analysis in Section~\ref{sec:theoretical}.
-In this section we will focus on tuning of pre-trained models.
+The new paradigm we propose consists of ranking and tuning pre-trained models.
+Sections~\ref{sec:ranking_ptms} and \ref{sec:theoretical} described technical background for ranking pre-trained models, including the transferability metric LogME and its theoretical analyses.
+In this section we focus on tuning pre-trained models, completing the overall paradigm.

-An additional problem that needs to be resolved before tuning pre-trained models is to select the PTMs to tune.
-For $M$ pre-trained models, the possible number of subsets is $2^M$, which is impractical to fully explore.
-To overcome the exponential complexity, the PTM ranking can come to rescue.
-With the PTM ranking, PTM selection can be greedy, namely \emph{top-ranked PTMs are selected first}.

-We identify two possible scenarios of tuning pre-trained models: single best PTM tuning and multiple PTMs tuning.
-(1) \emph{Single best PTM tuning} fits perfectly if there is not any constraint on the network architecture, parameter count, or FLOPs of computation, which is common in academic research.
-Intuitively, the rest PTMs are inferior to the best ranked PTM so they would not help much.
-There are many dedicated methods~\citep{chen_catastrophic_2019,kou_stochastic_2020,you_co-tuning_2020} to fine-tune a single PTM, which is not the focus of this paper.
-(2) When we deploy neural networks in industrial applications, typically there are strict constraints on the available memory/computation budget.
-Therefore the pre-trained model $\phi_t$ satisfying these constraints is probably not the best ranked.
-In the past, practitioners could only fine-tune $\phi_t$, and the knowledge of the PTM hub $\{\phi_{i}\}_{i=1}^M$ cannot be exploited.
-In this paper, we show that it is possible to transfer knowledge from several PTMs to the target pre-trained model $\phi_t$ during fine-tuning, which we call ``multiple PTMs tuning''.
-This way, even if the target pre-trained model is specified but optimal, we can still improve it by top-performing PTMs in the hub.
-The later section focuses on the less studied scenario (multiple PTMs tuning).
+We identify two possible scenarios in the tuning of pre-trained models: single best PTM tuning and multiple PTM tuning.
+(1) \emph{Single best PTM tuning} is suitable if there are no constraints on the network architecture, parameter count, or FLOPs of computation.
+These constraints are common in industrial applications, but are less important in academic research.
+Therefore, single best PTM tuning is common in academic research.
+Intuitively, the remaining PTMs are considered inferior to the best ranked PTM so they are not considered worth the effort to identify and deploy.
+We refer readers to dedicated papers~\citep{chen_catastrophic_2019,kou_stochastic_2020,you_co-tuning_2020} on how to fine-tune a single PTM.
+(2) When we deploy neural networks in industrial applications, typically there are strict constraints on the budget of memory footprint or power consumption.
+Therefore, the pre-trained model $\phi_t$ satisfying these constraints is probably not the best ranked.
+The current state of the art is that practitioners can only fine-tune $\phi_t$, and the overall knowledge of the PTM hub $\{\phi_{i}\}_{i=1}^M$ cannot be exploited.
+In this paper, we show that it is possible to transfer knowledge from several teacher PTMs $\{\phi_{k}\}_{k=1}^K$ to the target pre-trained model $\phi_t$ during fine-tuning, a paradigm which we call ``multiple PTM tuning.''